 The scope of this standard spans two ISO/IEC JTC1 subcommittees.
 SC 27 and SC7 collaborated to ensure that the information security and service management perspectives were both duly considered.

 Two annexes compare the 27001 and 20000 standards side-by-side.

 Status of the standard

-While additional, pragmatic advice would help organizations implement both ISO27k and ISO20k, the standard has been released as-is rather than wait another year for further inputs at this stage.
+While additional, pragmatic advice would help organizations implement both ISO27k and ISO20k, the standard has been released as-is rather than wait for further inputs at this stage.

 The standard was published in October 2012.